 You may find some sales listing stating that coins are "rare" but do your homework before taking this at face value.

-The rarity of the coin is not the only factor when establishing it's selling price, condition is a major element so grade the coin for yourself before you commit to purchase.
+The rarity of the coin is not the only factor when establishing it's selling price, the condition is a major element so grade the coin for yourself before you commit to purchase.

 Not all coins marked "rare" on sales listing are worth money beyond their face value.

-The Aquatics 50p is a rare coin that is fetching prices on Ebay up to £1,000.
+The Aquatics 50p is a rare coin that is fetching prices on eBay up to £1,000.
 It was produced for the 2012 London Olympic Games but most importantly, there are 2 versions of this coin.